Ctoic/BookStore/README.md

  # Website Using Figma, Locofy and Netlify
  <p>
  First I made the UI using figma and after creating the design I integrated figma with locofy which converts your UI into Code using AI technology.
 Finally I deployed my site on netlify For free.
 Follow the steps and make your own  webiste even if you have not coding experience .
+ Now click the link to see the output : https://gloobook.netlify.app/
  </p>